WHAT IS DENTISTRY?

-The American Academy of Pediatric Dentistry (AAPD) recommends that you take your child in for their first dental visit after they receive their first tooth, but no later than their first birthday.
-By visiting the dentist while your child’s teeth are coming in, your dentist can monitor their growth and health, as well as provide any early treatment to avoid future problems.
+The American Academy of Pediatric Dentistry (AAPD) recommends that you take your child in for their first dental visit after they receive their first tooth but no later than their first birthday.
+By visiting the dentist while your child’s teeth are coming in, your dentist can monitor their growth and health, in addition to providing any early treatment to avoid future problems.
 After your child’s first visit, they should have regular checkups every six months.

 HOW OFTEN SHOULD I SEE THE DENTIST?

 Patients of all ages should go to the dentist at least once every six months for a routine cleaning and checkup.
 Those who have a higher risk of developing gum disease or other problems, or those who already have these conditions, may require more frequent visits.
 Your dentist can evaluate your oral health and help you know how often you should come for regular visits.